Photos by PerfectAndOrbicular.

-‘New music’ is often misunderstood—it has classical roots but is tied to the minimalist, modern tradition of the 1970s.
+According to Lorna Dune the term "new music" is often misunderstood—it has classical roots but is tied to the minimalist, modern tradition of the 1970s.
 Is it pretentious silence in an art gallery, or the stuff that only academics name drop?
-While sometimes seen as the high road to pop, Lorna Dune, who was trained as a pianist, goes from her new music roots and makes a foray into electronic with her debut EP, Miamisphere, (out now) which sounds exactly how cosmic Florida would sound: plastic at some points, balmy at others.
-Sunny, smiley and even scorched.
+While sometimes seen as the high road to pop, the classically trained pianist goes from her new music roots and makes a foray into electronic with her debut EP, Miamisphere, (out now) which sounds exactly how cosmic Florida would sound: plastic at some points, balmy at others.
+Sunny, smiley, and even scorched.

 Lorna Dune: Alongside classical music and playing piano, I grew up listening to a techno, grunge, punk and combinations therein.
 My first boyfriend was a raver and we’d get together and talk about Schenkerian music theory, I’d work on Bach fugues, and then we would play on his MC505.
 I didn’t have MTV, but I was always really stoked on Amp whenever I could get my friends to tape it for me.
 In college, I got into a different kind of electronic music.
 I remember performing Steve Reich’s “Pendulum Swings” and seeing Alvin Lucier’s “Music on a Long Thin Wire” at the Milwaukee Art Museum (where I’m from) as being very formative experiences.
 When I first visited NYC, I visited Phil Niblock’s loft and also had the trippiest experience of my life at the La Monte Young Dreamhouse.
 I then started performing more experimental music for piano and electronics and buying whatever organs I could find at yard sales and thrift stores to capture that “Glass sound.”
 I started circuit bending as a short-lived hobby, and yeah, it all kind of melds together from there.

 What is the Miamisphere EP all about?